 Christian women want to take the word “obey” out of their marriage ceremonies today.
 The reason is quite obvious, but the reason is also quite humanistic.

 “Calling him lord” means showing Abraham respect.
 She acknowledged his authority over her.
 She recognized him as the leader of the household (Gen. 18:12).
 When Sarah was about 90 years of age, God promised her a son.
 She believed God.
 Her inner beauty changed from a contentious person to a person of belief.

 This is a title of respect for the office.
 The husband’s office is the leader of the home.
 Sarah’s held Abraham in high esteem.
 She never disparaged him.

 God wants the wife to tune into her husband’s essential needs.

 If a wife does not tune into her husband, she will not hear his needs.
 She hears his words but not his meaning.

 Many women do not listen to their husband’s essential needs.
 Convinced that their view of his needs is right, they never question their assumptions about him.
-They, therefore, do not have their ears open to his true needs.
+They, therefore, do not have their ears open to his actual needs.
 Some men do not communicate their needs directly.
-They usually do not like to divulge the core of their being yet they will reveal themselves if their wives develop an environment of inner beauty.
+They usually do not like to divulge the core of their being, yet they will reveal themselves if their wives develop an environment of inner beauty.